dopelDev/deepcontext/README.md

 - **Processing Modes:**
   Adjust between QUICK and DEEP processing levels based on project needs.

-## Testing and Quality

-- **Automated Tests:**
-  Use the Python doppelganger script with `pytest` to run automated tests, ensuring functionality and reliability.

 ## Contributing

 Contributions are welcome!
 Please submit issues or pull requests to improve **DeepContext LSP**.